jrs8979/ProjectPathBuilder/README.md

-# ProjectPathBuilder Computer Science II Project by Ryan Chung and Jacob Scida
+# Computer Science II Project by Ryan Chung and Jacob Scida